 - All deaths due to suspected suicide or overdose of mental health patients.

-Notifiable incidents and information outside the CIMS policy should be reported directly to the Chief Psychiatrist through the Notifiable Incident Reporting Form.
+Notifiable incidents and information outside the CIM Policy should be reported directly to the Chief Psychiatrist through the Notifiable Incidents Form for Public Mental Health Services.
 This includes:

-- All deaths of patients within three months of their discharge/deactivation from Mental Health Services that the service becomes aware of.
+- All deaths of patients within 28 days of their discharge/deactivation from Mental Health Services that the service becomes aware of.

 - Names or personally identifiable characteristics of staff and others (who are not a patient) involved in, or witness to, the incident.

-The form can be electronically submitted in Explorer.
-If you are using Google Chrome, please download the form and save it your desktop.
-Then open it from your desktop and complete the form and click ‘save.’
-Then attach the completed form to an e-mail and send to firstname.lastname@example.org
+Please download the form and save it your desktop, then open it from your desktop and complete the form and click ‘save.’
+Then attach the completed form to an e-mail and send to firstname.lastname@example.org.